Pikkius/3DOnco/README.md

 In particular, in this version the DCA analysis is substituted with a simpler one based on covariance matrix that reduces the computational time called for simplicity ['fast DCA'](https://direct.mit.edu/neco/article/29/11/3040/8328/Sparse-Covariance-Matrix-Estimation-by-DCA-Based).

-On average a protein to complete the HHBlist and Propspr takes 3 hours
+On average a protein to complete the HHBlist and Propspr takes 3 hours.

 # Models <a name="models"></a>
 Now that we have the distance prediction matrices, we want to be sure that they contains significant pattern that allow us to distinguish between oncogenic and not oncogenic fusions.